 Read our full Garmin vivoactive 4 review

-The vivomove series is the most stylish of all the best Garmin watches.
-These models offer a sharp analog face, a stainless steel bezel, and optional color displays.
-There’s also no sub-dial to clutter the watchface with activity or notification data.
-You have to swipe on the OLED touchscreen to view this information - and while the display size is limited, the analog watchface always stays in view.
+The Vivomove series is the most stylish of all the best Garmin watches.
+There’s also no sub-dial to clutter the watch face with activity or notification data.
+You have to swipe on the OLED touchscreen to view this information - and while the display size is limited, the analog watch face always stays in view.

-However, there’s a trade-off for the style: Garmin’s vivomove watches don’t come with a GPS sensor.
+However, there’s a trade-off for the style: Garmin’s Vivomove watches don’t come with a GPS sensor.
 You have to track workouts, as well as control music, by pairing the watch with a smartphone, and you’ll need to use the Garmin Connect app to view your workout data.
-That said, the Garmin vivomove will track indoor exercises such as strength training and yoga, and it also comes with Garmin’s health-monitoring sensors such as heart rate, blood oxygen saturation, and sleep.
+That said, the Garmin Vivomove can track ten different activity types from the watch, and it also comes with Garmin’s health-monitoring sensors such as heart rate, blood oxygen saturation, and sleep.

 How to choose the best Garmin watch for you